Mia Kirshner: In popular culture

 Kirshner was ranked #43 on the Maxim Hot 100 Women of 2002.
 She and Beverly Polcyn were nominated for Best Kiss at the 2002 MTV Movie Awards for Not Another Teen Movie.
-In 2011 it was announced that Kirshner would be the face of Monica Rich Kosann's jewelry collection.
+In 2011, it was announced that Kirshner would be the face of Monica Rich Kosann's jewelry collection.

 Personal life

 Between 2014 and 2015, Kirshner was in a relationship with actor and playwright Sam Shepard.

-In September 2022, Kirshner penned an Instagram post reading, "La Mer.
-Cancer free," suggesting that she had recovered from the disease.